How to Take Product Photographs with a Mobile Phone

 Where is the best place to take a product photo?

 Once you’ve chosen a location, the first thing to do is put your product in position and check how it looks.
-You’re likely to need to take pictures from multiple angles to show customers what the item looks like from the side, behind, underneath, etc. But there will be one main image that will show up in search listing and be the equivalent of the headline on a news article - the most enticing image you can get to draw people in.
+You’re likely to need to take pictures from multiple angles to show customers what the item looks like from the side, behind, above, etc. But there will usually be one main image that will show up in its search listing and be the equivalent of the headline on a news article - the most enticing image you can create to draw people in.
 This is often called the “hero” image, and it’s a good idea to establish what that image will be early on in the process.

 Here’s the shot I took with my phone’s standard “Auto” mode: